+1-888-SITEOWL

 The Solution

-SiteOwl’s centralized data platform helped 3Sixty bring the sales, engineering, and production teams together inside the same digital workspace, eliminating the need for team members to re-enter information into a different system.
-After implementing SiteOwl throughout the installation process, engineers, project managers, and technicians can submit critical system information in a neat and organized fashion.
+SiteOwl’s centralized data platform helped 3Sixty bring the sales, engineering, and production teams together inside the same digital workspace, eliminating team members needing to re-enter information into a different system.

 Different Teams, Different Tools

-It’s not uncommon for different teams within an organization to use different tools in order to achieve similar results.
+It’s not uncommon for different teams within an organization to use different tools to achieve similar results.
 That’s often because the information required at the end of a process may differ slightly between departments.

 For 3Sixty, it was no different.

-“The sales team would use one software for site walks and I would use another for shop drawings and sometimes a third software would be used at the end of a project for as-built submittals,” explained Lewis Flores, 3Sixty’s CAD designer.
+“The sales team would use one software for site walks, and I would use another for shop drawings, and sometimes a third software would be used at the end of a project for as-built submittals,” explained Lewis Flores, 3Sixty’s CAD designer.

 This frustration didn’t just stop at the sales and design process.